If we don’t win, you don’t pay.

 The need for regulations to govern their safe operation has emerged with the increasing use of drones.
 Accidents and incidents involving drones hitting aircraft or causing injuries have raised concerns about their responsible use.
 In response, the U.S. Federal Aviation Administration (FAA) has introduced regulations known as the unmanned aircraft rules under Part 107.

-These rules set limits on autonomous and semi-autonomous drone operations and flying cars to ensure safety.
-Some key principles include requiring drones to remain within the visual line-of-sight of the remote pilot in command and the person controlling the flight, operating in daylight or civil twilight with appropriate anti-collision lighting, and yielding the right of way to other aircraft.
+To ensure safety, these rules limit autonomous and semi-autonomous drone operations and flying cars.
+Some fundamental principles include requiring drones to remain within the visual line-of-sight of the remote pilot in command and the person controlling the flight, operating in daylight or civil twilight with appropriate anti-collision lighting, and yielding the right of way to other aircraft.
 By implementing these regulations, authorities aim to prevent accidents, promote responsible drone usage, and reduce the number of injury victims.

 Drone Accident Statistics